September 29, 2015

 Olvera is a street, a Church and a Castle ...

 ... but what a street, what a Church and what a Castle!

 Looking down at Olvera from the Church

-Nearby Pruna watchtower (13th century) signaled Olvera Castle using mirrors
+Nearby Pruna watchtower (13th century) signalled Olvera Castle using mirrors

 Old trees near Olvera, whose name is derived from olive

 Torta del Lunes, a local cake made with olive oil, flour, spices, sugar & almonds

 We really enjoyed a plate of grilled local vegetables for lunch